slamj1/win-xenguestagent/README.md

 on the Guest VM, in short: installed PV-Drivers.

-The XenGuestAgent requires Microsoft .Net Framework 3.5 or 4 and above to be installed onto he guest VM
+The XenGuestAgent requires Microsoft .Net Framework 3.5 or 4 and above to be installed onto the guest VM